folsomcp/specpolFlow/docs-jb/GetStarted/Quickstart_CLI.md

 Reliable continuum normalization is needed before running LSD.
 Several normalization tools can do this.
 SpecpolFlow includes the optional tool normPlot, which can handle the .s format with polarimetric information.

-:::{admonition}
+:::{attention}
-:class: attention Before running this, make sure you used the option to install normPlot!
+Before running this, make sure you used the option to install normPlot!
-`pip install normPlot`
+Or install it now with `pip install normPlot`
 :::

 Run the interactive tool on an input observation like: